ToobaJamal/DataChum/README.md

 # No code Data Analysis App

 This is a no-code data analysis website built in React.
 The users can upload their dataset and perform analysis including summary statistics and a variety of data visualisation options.
-Users also have an option of downloading their analysis as an image on their machine.
+Users also have the option of downloading their analysis as an image on their machine.

 ## Table of Contents